Improving Genetic Diversity for the Stabyhoun

-The ASA would like to cooperate with the Institute of Canine Biology in studying what we, as a group and as individual breeders, can do to improve our odds by using our average relatedness of the worldwide Staby population to lower our coefficients of inbreeding in the future.
-Our Dutch friends in the NVSW are about to undertake a study on possible outcross models as well as searching for "look-alikes" or unused dogs that might add diversity.
-They may even discover some purebred material that is at least partially unique and something we can use to build a stronger genetic base.
+The ASA has partnered with EMBARK to study what we, as a group and as individual breeders, can do to improve our odds by using our average relatedness of the worldwide Staby population to lower our coefficients of inbreeding in the future.
+Our Dutch friends in the NVSW are undertaking a study on these genetic diversity issues for both Stabys and Wetterhoun.
+Many possible solutions will be addresses in producing outcross models as well as searching for "look-alikes" or unused dogs that might add diversity.
+We may even discover some purebred material that is at least partially unique and something we can use to build a stronger genetic base.
 Dogs with genes that are rare in the breed have the highest "genetic value".
 Similarly, dogs with genes that are common in the breed have low genetic value.
 Dogs with high genetic value should be prioritized for breeding so rare genes are not lost from the gene pool.

 The genomes of dogs that are closely related are more similar to each other than those of dogs that are from unrelated ancestry.
 The chart to the right is similar to a family tree.
 It shows clustered dogs on the x and y axis with the center matrix colors showing the relative relatedness of one with another.
 Obviously, the red squares on the diagonal are the most related, as they are the same dog on both the x and y axis!
 You can see that the clustered dogs (meaning genetically similar) in this case has created two major groups with several minor groups in each.
 Each branch that touches the matrix is an individual dog.
 So for example, in the orange cluster in the upper left, there are 4 dogs, and the length of the branches reflect the degree of similarity between them (shorter lines are more similar).
 Similarly, the most genetically similar group of dogs is the green group (upper left of the matrix).
 The color of the squares (with the key in the upper left) reflects the degree of genetic similarity between each pair of dogs.